tacdevel/tacdevelfx/THIRD_PARTY_NOTICES.md

 # Third-Party Notices

-The TCDFx Framework uses third-party code and/or other resources that may be distributed under different licensing terms.
+The TCDFx Framework uses third-party code (that is also licensed under the MIT license) and/or other resources that may be distributed under different copyrights.
 This file contains a list of third-party notices.

 If you notice that we accidentally failed to list a required notice, please bring it to our attention by either posting an issue, or contacting [tom-corwin](https://github.com/tom-corwin).